-Your breasts go through a lot of changes during pregnancy and postpartum.
-Everyone is different, and you may not gain several cup sizes, but that seems to be most common across the whole population.
+Your breasts go through many changes during pregnancy and postpartum.
+Everyone is different, and you may not gain several cup sizes, but that seems most common across the whole population.
 One study showed that the average breast size increase didn’t change based on the initial size.

 Your areolas will get larger and darker.
 Your nipples will also change by getting bigger, sticking out more, and may even change shape slightly.
 Like the changes to your areolas, your nipples will get smaller and go more back to what they were pre-pregnancy after pregnancy and cessation of breastfeeding.
 For more in-depth information on breast changes during pregnancy and postpartum, see this article.

 If you are concerned about how your breasts will look after breastfeeding, this study on breastfeeding and breast aesthetics showed that breastfeeding did not have a negative effect on aesthetics.
 Your breasts are designed to produce milk for your baby.
 While physical changes to your breasts may be unwelcome, have some compassion for the hard work your body is doing to support your baby.

 There are common misconceptions about the length of time babies should be breastfed.
 These surround some milestones your baby will hit, like getting teeth at six months or talking and walking after about age one.
 Any length of time your baby receives breast milk is beneficial.
 If you stop breastfeeding before the first year, you must supplement with formula.
 Some mothers only breastfeed for a short time, and others continue it well into the toddler years.